darcamo/remarkjs_template/README.md

 This template configures remarkjs to use an external markdown file `presentation.md`.
 It also add a few extra css classes, some that can be applied to a slide, some that can be applied to divs and some that can be applied to spans.
-Check the `presentation.md` for the usage.
+Check `presentation.md`, which illustrates the usage of the created classes.
+It can be seen [here](https://darcamo.github.io/remarkjs_template).

 Below you can find a list of the classes added by this template.